DuncanKlam/FullCourtAnalytics/Documentation/User.md

 Access the site header to fill out the video upload form and insert a youtube link then click the "upload film" button to upload your game film to Full Court Analytics.
 ![Video Upload Form](/assets/upload_modal.png)

-Accessing the side bar again, you can select the analytics page where you will find multiple tabs:
+Accessing the side bar again, you can select the analytics page where you will find an option list:
 ![Analytics Page](/assets/analytics.png)

 ### Shot Chart: